ptomaszewska/LIMES/README.md

 - subsample_realizations.py
 - training.py (can be run using run_training.sh)

+Note that in bash scripts, it is necessary to specify a path to files with data and a path where the output is supposed to be saved.

 For further details on the implementation and the instructions on code usage, see the companion paper (tbd).